 Here are some of the most frequently asked questions we have placed in our comprehensive dating guide.
 Our FAQ provides answers and advice on the best methods to get the perfect relationships from people you don't know.
-If something isn't answered here please use our contact form.
+If you have additional questions, then please use our contact form.

-If you have never used a dating service before then welcome aboard.
+If you've never used a dating service before, then welcome aboard your new venture.
 The great thing about doing everything from the safety of your computer is if you don't like someone you can simply ignore them (there are functions to do this on each and every site).

-If you are shy or have difficulty striking up new relationships then chatting online is the easiest part of this exercise.
+If you're shy or have difficulty striking up new relationships then chatting online is the easiest part of this exercise.

 There are plenty of "ice breakers" available to start conversions as well as help guides to set you on your way.

-We alluded to this above but overall the main benefits are as follows :
+We've alluded to this above, but overall the main benefits are as follows:

 We always like Match.com because we never receive any complaints from members.
-They are a national and international brand and make it easy to use their services.
+They're a national and international brand and make it easy to use their services.

-Of course you may have your own preferences or have a recommendation from a friend which is generally the best recommendation to use.
+Of course, you may have your personal preferences or have a recommendation from a friend who is usually the best recommendation to use.

-The usage of our own website is completely free of charge.
+The usage of our website is completely free of charge.

 You can sign up and join any of the websites we mention completely free of charge.
 See "how do they work" above for more information.